 • Information about diet and exercise

-*Important information on STI screening: A urine test is a simple, but reliable way of detecting infections of the urethra in men.
-To do this, you must not urinate for at lease three hours prior to giving your specimen, and it is important that only the initial 10cc (marked on the container) of your stream be collected.
+*Important information about STI screening: A urine test is a simple, but reliable way of detecting infections of the urethra in men.
+To do this, you must not urinate for at least three hours prior to giving your specimen, and it is important that only the initial 10cc (marked on the container) of your stream be collected.

 The Women’s Health Team at Engemann Student Health Center provides caring, comprehensive, gynecologic care delivered by a team of specialists.
 Routine yearly visits for gynecologic care are available that include PAP smears if needed.
-Visit options include counseling and exams for STIs, minor vaginal complaints, contraception needs, breast issues, general women’s health concerns, and pregnancy diagnosis.
-For more complicated problems, referrals to off-campus resources are available.
+Visit options include counseling and exams for STIs, minor vaginal concerns, contraception needs, breast issues, general women’s health concerns, and pregnancy diagnosis.
+For more complicated women’s health concerns, referrals to off-campus resources are available.

 Available Services for Women’s Health

 Long-acting reversible contraception (LARC) methods include the intrauterine device (IUD) and the birth control implant.
 Both methods are highly effective in preventing pregnancy, last for several years, and are easy to use.
 Both are reversible—if you want to become pregnant or if you want to stop using them, you can have them removed at any time.
 Read more about LARC.

 Emergency contraception (EC) is a method of potentially preventing pregnancy after unprotected sexual intercourse.
 EC is effective if taken within 5 days after unprotected intercourse has occurred.
 Emergency contraception is available through the Advice Nurse at Engemann Student Health Center on a walk-in basis or at the Campus Pharmacy.